cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 LocalEndPoint          : 127.0.0.1:8080
 ```

 The `$context.Request` object also has a number of useful settings.
 In this example RawUrl, and HttpMethod are used to identify the uri and request method that was used.
-From the output it shows a `GET` was sent to `/test/`.
+From the output, it shows a `GET` was sent to `/test/`.
 My local port was sent from `59296` and the request went to `127.0.0.1:8080`.

 ```powershell
 if ($context.Request.HttpMethod -eq 'GET') {